tiere/budget-manager/README.md

-# react-starter
+# animated-octo-succotash
-Template project for react applications
+A budget manager